Ido-Don/commander/README.md

 commander device deploy --tag "router" --device "device not tagged with router" "<command_1>" "<command_2>"
 ```

-By default the deploy command will deploy with the most basic permission level possible.
+By default, the "deploy" command will deploy with the most basic permission level possible.

 In order to escalate the permisions you need to specify the --permision_level flag